Nothing beats a sweet and savory fig tart, and this goat cheese tart, with figs and rhubarb syrup is the perfect dish for your next get together.

-I hope you’ll try creating your own tart or follow my recipe as a base.
-Making this tart is fun time in the kitchen.
+I hope you’ll try creating your own fig tart or follow my recipe as a base.
+Making this tart is a fun time in the kitchen.

 - 1 stick cold butter

-- big pinch of fresh thyme, chopped (or small pinch of dried)
+- big pinch fresh thyme chopped (or small pinch of dried)

 - ¼ cup ice water

-- 6 to 8 ounces (about 1 cup) creamy goat cheese
+- 8 ounces creamy goat cheese about 1 cup

-- 1 to 2 tablespoons syrup of your choice or balsamic vinegar (I used rhubarb syrup)
+- 2 tablespoons balsamic vinegar I used rhubarb syrup

-- 8 to 10 figs, cut into quarters (if fresh figs aren’t available, soak dried figs in warm water then drain)
+- 10 figs cut into quarters (if fresh figs aren’ available, soak dried figs in warm water then drain)

-- 4 roasted chestnuts, chopped into small pieces
+- 4 pieces roasted chestnuts chopped into small

-- 3 to 4 fresh rose petals, cut into strips (yes they are edible!)
+- 4 fresh rose petals cut into strips (yes they are edible!)

 - Put flour into the bowl of food processor.